cmdr/RepData_PeerAssessment1/PA1_template.md

 Reproducible Research, Peer Assessment 1
 ========================================================

-First, we will load the data.
+First, we load the data.

 ```r